droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ## Database DSL

-Roelang provides a native Database DSL for defining data models and performing database operations with automatic ORM generation for target frameworks.
+Droelang provides a native Database DSL for defining data models and performing database operations with automatic ORM generation for target frameworks.

 ### Data Definitions with Annotations